RukosuevNikita/ScriptsAndChips/README.md

 <h2>PingDigNS:</h2>

 Script for fast output 3 console commands: ping, dig ANY, nslookup.
-Ping send to server 2 packages dig ANY returns only sections that matter nslookup as a dig ANY.
+Ping send to server 2 packages, dig ANY returns only sections that matter, nslookup as a dig ANY.

 For ease to use i recommend creating alias in .bashrc, example: